WhiteLightningGun/ThousandStars/README.md

 6. A complete set of constellations, not just the zodiacal ones.
 7. Annotations for constellations
 8. Add the sun
+9. Add major satellites of the planets (Ganymede, Io, Europa, etc)

 ## License